-This club is for you and other students interested in agriculture, agricultural related fields in Animal Science, Precision Agriculture, and Production Agriculture fields; and careers that support farmers.
-This club will provide opportunities for field trips, networking, conferences, community service, and developing professional skills to help students succeed.
+This club is for you and other students interested in agriculture and agricultural related fields in Animal Science, Precision Agriculture and Production Agriculture, as well as careers that support farmers.
+This club offers opportunities for field trips, networking, conferences, community service and developing professional skills to help students succeed.

 tractor and in software.
 The need for people that understand and use this technology

 "Aims has a vision to equip the next generation of farmers with the tools they'll need to succeed.
-Precision agriculture is one of those tools," said Weston McCary, Precision Agriculture Instructor responsible for precision ag curriculum at Aims.
+Precision agriculture is one of those tools," said Weston McCary, the Precision Agriculture Instructor responsible for precision ag curriculum at Aims.

-“We are excited about the opportunity to help the Aims Precision Ag Program, and to teach the exciting and growing field of precision agriculture to the future workforce,” said Brant Caley, support manager for Trimble’s Agriculture Division.”
+“We are excited about the opportunity to help the Aims Precision Ag Program and to teach the exciting and growing field of precision agriculture to the future workforce,” said Brant Caley, support manager for Trimble’s Agriculture Division.
 “With this internship program, we will be able to better support Trimble resellers and customers, as well as provide students with a growth path to becoming valuable employees upon graduation.”

 “Precision agriculture technologies are the way of the future for agriculture,” said Carpenter, “and Aims is one of the few schools that focuses on these technologies.”

 “As the agriculture community continues to look for trained people with hands-on and technical skills, Aims keeps in mind the importance of the educational needs for students to be successful along with the needs of employers,” said Aileen Rickert Ehn, Agriculture Advisor and Instructor.
-“Precision agriculture continues to be a conversation in the agriculture community and employers are looking for people with skills in this technology.
+“Precision agriculture continues to be a conversation in the agriculture community, and employers are looking for people with skills in this technology.
 Aims can provide a solution through hands-on classes.”

 For more information on the Agriculture Program at Aims, please visit: http://www.aims.edu/academics/agriculture.